Mars-One plans to send the first human colonists to Mars – a one-way trip. Here’s what some of the wannabe colonists say:

 Polar explorers in the Victorian age withstood incredible deprivations and were sometimes confined to a ship trapped in the ice for months.
 These were usually private expeditions undertaken to satisfy curiosity and a need for adventure or to claim the glory of being a “first.”
 But the explorers planned to return home to claim their fame.

-Colonists must build a new home on Mars, and I imagine that is easier said than done.
+Colonists must build a home on Mars, and I imagine that is easier said than done.
 In my scifi novel Glory on Mars, I give my colonists plenty of electrical power and robots to build living space – and things still go horribly wrong.
 The more I think about it, the harder colonizing Mars sounds.

 Would you go?